top of page

 Data-Driven Thermal Modeling

-Objective: To create ultra-fast, accurate Reduced Order Models that can predict spacecraft thermal behaviour in seconds or milliseconds, compared to hours for traditional high-fidelity simulations.
-This enables real-time decision-making during critical mission phases.
+To create ultra-fast, accurate Reduced Order Models that can predict spacecraft thermal behaviour in seconds or milliseconds, compared to hours for traditional high-fidelity simulations.

 accelarating design with data driven thermal modeling in website.jpg